-Filmmaker, educator, actor, and author, Candy Campbell has been featured on the air and in print in over 1000 media outlets worldwide.
+Filmmaker, educator, actor, and author, Candy Campbell has been featured on the air and in print (click link for samples) in over 1000 media outlets worldwide.
 Here is a partial list of networks and publications:

 An Oregon native, Candace Campbell came to the nursing profession through a circuitous route.
 After earning a BA in Speech Communications/Theatre, and working as a flight attendant and PR rep for Pan American World Airways, she experienced a career epiphany one day en route to Karachi, Pakistan from New Delhi, India, and felt “called” to become a nurse.